InaudibleCurrent, Digital, Research and Development

 Elephants can sense a storm 150 miles away, what can they sense that we can’t and what can this tell us about how they live and how they are living in a shifting environment where human impact is changing the shape of everything.
 Through this project we aim to highlight the hidden, magical and often unseen elements of nature and how quickly it is shifting under our influence.

 Inaudible is a research project in collaboration with LEAP (Landscape, Ecology and Primatology) based at Bournemouth University.
 Human elephant conflict is a huge issue causing extinction of species across the globe and is symptomatic of our wider relationship towards the natural world.
-Together we are exploring the capture and analysis of infrasound communication and migration patterns from some of the last 200 remaining population of Sumatran elephants in North Sumatra.
+Together we are exploring the capture and analysis of infrasound communication and migration patterns of some of the last Asian elephants in North Sumatra.

 This project addresses the complicated interaction between the last remaining Sumatran Elephants of the Leuser Ecosystem and the rural communities with whom they are increasingly entering into conflict